codanaut/bobthebutler/README.md

 Once cloned you will need to create a token file called `token.secret` inside the discord folder and place your bots token in that file.

 ### Requirements:
-We are now using [PyCord](https://github.com/Pycord-Development/pycord) instead of Discord.py for slash command support
+We are now using [PyCord](https://github.com/Pycord-Development/pycord) instead of Discord.py for slash command support.
+If you don't want radio support you can install without the "[voice]"

     python3 -m pip install -U "py-cord[voice]"